 Leukotriene receptor antagonists (only available in pill form)

-corticosteroids are the preferred controller medication for all ages.
-When used in the recommended doses, they are safe for most children.
+- When used in the recommended dose, inhaled corticosteroids are safe for most children.
 However, the child's doctor may recommend another type of controller medication based on the specific needs of the child.

 Asthma Action Plan

 All people with asthma should have an asthma action plan (or asthma management plan).
 The plan shows the child's treatment information, such as what kind of medicines to take and when to take them.
 It also describes how to control asthma long term and how to handle an asthma attack.
 Additionally, the plan explains when to call the child's doctor or go to the emergency room.